wendy7756/resume-to-web/src/content/blog/free-resume-templates.md

 - Above‑the‑fold should be scannable within 3 seconds
 - Ensure meta tags and Open Graph images are set for SEO and sharing

-### Quick SEO setup on ResumeHub
+### Quick SEO setup on ResumeLink

 - Page title: include your role and domain keywords (e.g., “Frontend Engineer — SaaS, React, Performance”)
 - Description: 150–160 characters summarizing your strengths and outcomes
 - Headings: reflect your tools, industries, and impact verbs (built, shipped, scaled)

-Start with any of these templates, then personalize colors, type, and sections on ResumeHub to go live quickly.
+Start with any of these templates, then personalize colors, type, and sections on ResumeLink to go live quickly.